fluent/helm-charts/charts/fluentd/README.md

 ### default-fluentdConfig

 The `fileConfigs` section is organized by sources -> filters -> destinations.
-Flow control must be controlled using fluentd routing with tags or labels to guarantee that the configurations are executed as intended.
+Flow control must be configured using fluentd routing with tags or labels to guarantee that the configurations are executed as intended.
 Alternatively you can use numeration on your files to control the configurations loading order.

 ```yaml
 01_sources.conf: |-